cs10/fa24/_projects/project4.md

 ## Feedback Form

 Congratulations on finishing your third project in CS10🥳Please spend some time completing this [feedback form](https://forms.gle/hPmggueTSx2EuiDq5).
 This will be worth 1 point of your project grade.
-Each member of your group should submit to the form.
 Thank you!

 ## Rubric & Grading